chan150/lean_builder/README.md

 Lean Builder is in active development and is not yet fully tested.
 - Feedback from the community is welcome to help improve the system.
 - Adding more tests is a priority to ensure stability and reliability.
+- The Api is considered stable, but some changes may occur based on feedback and testing.

 ## Overview